 Mike is from Fort Washington, PA and spends a lot of his free time during the summer and winter months in Brigantine, NJ.
 He has been playing tennis for eleven years and coaching for seven; he is also a professionally certified tennis coach.
 He loves being and working outdoors and he is passionate about combining his love of nature with his love of teaching, so he could not be more excited to begin to serve with AmeriCorps here at the NJSOC!
 Mike graduated from Ursinus College in 2015 with a BA in Environmental Studies with a minor in Sociology and also participated in ecology research there as well, mainly focusing on insects.
 He was a 2014 Ursinus College Summer Research Fellow and completed an invasive species removal internship with the Perkiomen Watershed Conservancy in 2013.
 Mike’s goal is to work in the conservation field in the future.

 Amanda Menasion has lived in New Jersey for most of her life, and as a kid she always had animals growing up, whether it be a dog or a goat.
 Amanda also enjoyed nature and just being outdoors whether it was exploring near and in a pond or playing in a field.
 When it came time for college, Amanda decided on Delaware Valley College where she majored in Wildlife Management and Conservation and minored in Large Animal Science.
 Throughout her time in college, she volunteered and interned with different organizations such as AARK, a wildlife rehabilitation center and Conservator’s Center Inc. One of the most influential places she volunteered was John Heinz National Wildlife Refuge because, while volunteering, it was made obvious to her that people are willing to learn and appreciate nature and animals if given the opportunity.
 The last semester of college, Amanda spent in Queensland, Australia where she was able to learn about Australia’s environmental issues and see how they try to overcome them.
 After coming back to the states, Amanda moved to Maryland where she stayed for about two years before moving back to New Jersey, where she began working at a preschool.
 While working at the preschool Amanda realized that education is a great way to help the youth realize how cool the environment is!
-She is happy to begin her year at the School of Conservation to teach youth about the awesomeness of being outdoors!
+She is happy to be at the School of Conservation to teach youth about the awesomeness of being outdoors!

 I have lived in New York all my life.
 I have spent most of my life outside in nature.
 I was a Boy Scout of many years.
 Whenever I got a chance to explore any wooded area, lake, or steam you could guarantee I would be in there.
 I would come back muddy with some sort of critter in my hands.
 I graduated Delaware Valley College in 2013 with a degree in Wildlife Conservation and Management.
 I have spent many years all over gaining as much experience as I could.
 I worked for vets, at animal rescue shelters, conservation sites, and as a Nature Director for a local town.
 I look forward to my time here at NJSOC and what I will get out of it as well as what I can give back to others.